-The Working principle of abrasive jet machining involves the use of a high-velocity stream of Compressed abrasives particles carried by a high-pressure gas through a nozzle on the workpiece.
+The working principle of abrasive jet machining involves the use of a high-velocity stream of Compressed abrasives particles carried by a high-pressure gas through a nozzle on the workpiece.

-Metal will remove due to erosion by the abrasive particles that hit at very high speed on the workpiece. the pressure energy of the stream is converted into kinetic energy and
+Metal will remove due to erosion by the abrasive particles that hit at a very high speed on the workpiece. the pressure energy of the stream is converted into kinetic energy and

 Hence the high-velocity jet is produced.
 The high-velocity abrasive particles remove the material of the workpiece by micro-cutting action as well as a brittle fracture.

-The nozzle is made of either circular or rectangular cross-section and the head can be straight or at a right angle.
+The nozzle is made of either circular or rectangular cross-sections and the head can be straight or at a right angle.
 It is designed that loss of pressure due to the bends, friction, is minimum possible.

 The divergence of jet stream increases resulting in more irregular cutting and high inaccuracy.

 Effect of Grain size and flow rate of abrasives on Material removal rate:

 At a particular pressure, MRR increases with an increase in the abrasive flow rate and is decided by the size of the abrasive particles.